JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

     var processor: Processor? = null
     inlineAction {
         // In Kotlin 2.0.0, the compiler knows that processor
-        // is a local variable, and inlineAction() is an inline function, so
+        // is a local variable and inlineAction() is an inline function, so
         // references to processor can't be leaked.
 Therefore, it's safe
-        // to smart cast processor.
+        // to smart-cast processor.

-        // If processor isn't null, processor is smart cast if (processor != null) {
+        // If processor isn't null, processor is smart-cast if (processor != null) {
             // The compiler knows that processor isn't null, so no safe call
             // is needed